Crowdfunding: It’s us or the banks

 Only in the UK would crowdfunding be withheld from starting a revolution of finance, as it did in the US.
-Will crowdfunding break through to us?
-It's up to you.

 Some things in life are about as predictable as death and taxes.
 One of these is that the UK’s FSA would oppose crowdfunding if it so much as showed it’s nose over here.
 After all, it’s an innovation.

 Crowdfunding proved wildly successful in the USA in helping get projects off the ground that people actually want to see happen.
 It’s a new, successful, kind of democratic capitalism.

 Platforms such as Kickstarter have provided a new way for people to come together and support projects that interest them at a level – usually a very small level of $10 to $100 or so – that they are comfortable with.
 Sometimes they get a reward (such as a copy of the product if/when it appears, or a T-shirt etc.) and sometimes just the knowledge that they did their bit towards something they believe in.

 Even in a litigious country like the United States – the world capital of greedy lawyers and silly litigation – there has been surprisingly little (if any) carping or attempts to pretend that people don’t understand that the ventures are all speculative to some extent or another.
 Because it’s obvious.
 You would have to be a fool in a hurry not to understand that.
 A fool in a hurry that risked more than they could afford while deliberately looking the other way, in fact.

 No one is compelled – or put at risk – other than by their own choice for an amount, usually a very small amount, of their own choosing.